fastiuk/dotfiles/README.md

 # Kudos

-This config uses [bass](https://github.com/edc/bass) plugin to read bash-like rc files.
+* This config uses [bass](https://github.com/edc/bass) plugin to read bash-like rc files.
+Prepare desired bashrc or other \*rc files and source it in ~/.profile file. fish-config will read ~/.profile and you will be able to use your favorite aliases/functions.
-Prepare desired bashrc or other *rc files and source it in ~/.profile file. fish-config will read ~/.profile and you will be able to use your favorite aliases/functions.
+* [Nathaniel](https://unix.stackexchange.com/users/155795/nathaniel) for [this answer](https://unix.stackexchange.com/a/278024/500340]).
+It allows you to use "sudo !!" - my favourite shortcut.